JaydevVadachhak/softtalksapp/README.md

 ## How It Works

 The application uses Socket.io for real-time communication between clients and the server.
-Redis Pub/Sub is used to broadcast messages between different server instances, allowing the application to scale horizontally.
+Firebase handles user authentication, and Redis is used to store messages for persistence.

+### User Authentication

+Users can sign up or log in using email/password or Google authentication via Firebase.
+Once authenticated, the user's profile information (username, email, photo URL) is sent to the server and stored in Redis.

-### Room Chat
+### One-to-One Chat

-When a user sends a message in a chat room, the message is published to a Redis channel specific to that room and also stored in a Redis list for persistence.
-All server instances subscribe to these channels and broadcast the messages to the connected clients in the respective rooms.

-When a user joins a room, they receive the most recent messages from that room (up to 50 messages).
+Users can start a chat with any other online user by clicking on their name in the active users list.
+Messages are delivered in real-time if both users are online.
+If a user is offline, messages are stored and delivered when they come back online.

-### Private Chat
+### Message Persistence

-Users can initiate private conversations by clicking on a user's name in the active users list.
-Private messages are stored in Redis using a consistent naming pattern to ensure the same conversation can be retrieved regardless of which user initiates the chat.
+All messages between users are stored in Redis using a consistent naming pattern to ensure the same conversation can be retrieved regardless of which user initiates the chat.
+When a user opens a chat with another user, they receive the most recent messages from that conversation (up to 100 messages).

-Private messages are delivered directly to the recipient's socket if they are online, and notifications are shown if the private chat window is not currently open.
+### Notifications

+When a user receives a message while chatting with someone else, a notification appears next to the sender's name in the active users list.

 ## Available Scripts